An Alaska Summer Travel Bucket List

 An Adventure In The Land Of The Midnight Sun

-Alaska may be famous for its cold, snowy winters and chilly Northern Lights tours, but summer brings a whole set of new reasons for tourists to visit!
+Alaska may be famous for its cold, snowy winters and chilly Northern Lights tours, but summer brings a whole new set of reasons for tourists to visit!
 From mid-May through September, the temperatures in Alaska are comfortable, the days are long, exciting outdoor activities are in full swing, wildlife watching is at its peak, and all seasonal businesses are open.
-If you’re looking for an adventure, Alaska summer travel has you covered.
+If you are craving adventure, Alaska summer travel is for you!

 Summer in Alaska begins in the south, along the Inside Passage.
 The warming temperatures move slowly north, bringing with them an increase in daylight hours.
-As spring gives way to summer, Midnight Sun Season lights up Alaska – literally!
-This northern phenomenon runs from April 22 to August 20 and brings almost 24 hours of daylight to the state.
-The endless hours of sunshine make summer an interesting time to visit Alaska, giving you hours of extra light each day to discover all this unique state has to offer.
+As spring gives way to summer, the Midnight Sun Season lights up Alaska – literally!
+This northern phenomenon runs from April 22 to August 20, bringing almost 24 hours of daylight.
+The endless hours of sunshine mean hours of extra light each day for visitors to discover all this unique state has to offer.

 What Is The Best Time To Visit Alaska In The Summer?

-- June in Alaska – during the month of June, Alaska’s travel season begins in earnest.
-Cruises are up and running in all regions of the state, and the national parks are open for tourists.
+• June in Alaska – during June, Alaska’s travel season begins in earnest.
+Cruises are up and running all across the state, and the national parks are open for tourists.
 With Alaska summer travel heating up, tour operators begin offering flightseeing trips and floatplane rides, and the scenic Alaska railroad begins offering trips to remote wilderness lodges.
-Most regions of the state see daytime temperatures between 40-70 degrees, with the Arctic hovering in the 30s most of the time.
+Most areas of the state see daytime temperatures between 40-70 degrees, with only the Arctic hovering in the 30s.
 Longer daylight hours mean there is plenty of time for wildlife viewing.
 During this month, harbor seals, beluga whales, caribou, mountain goats, black bear, and moose are very active and visitors will have a chance to spot each species’ young!

-- July in Alaska – for many people, July is the best summer month to travel to Alaska.
-The wildlife is fully active, cruises are in full swing, and all trails in the national parks are accessible.
-Land tours are operating at full speed and seasonal businesses are open for business.
+• July in Alaska – for many people, July is the best summer month to travel to Alaska.
+The wildlife is active, cruises are in full swing, and all trails in the national parks are accessible.
+Land tours are operating at full capacity and seasonal businesses are open.
 The only caveat is this is the busiest month of the tourist season, so if you are traveling in July make your reservations early!
-Visitors can expect daytime temperatures in most parts of the state to hover between 50-70 degrees, with the Arctic seeing warm period between 33-45 degrees.
-Salmon runs begin in July, bringing droves of visitors to Alaska’s rivers and streams to see the brown bears fish for this tasty treat.
+Visitors can expect daytime temperatures in most parts of the state to hover between 50-70 degrees, with the Arctic seeing temperatures between 33-45 degrees.
+The annual salmon runs begin in July, bringing droves of visitors to Alaska’s rivers and streams to see the brown bears fish for this tasty treat.
 Puffins and other shorebirds begin migrating, too, and mountain goats dot the side of Alaska’s many steep slopes.

 5 Fun Summer Activities In Alaska

-- Kayaking – if you want to explore Alaska by water, the Kenai Peninsula is your best bet!
+• Kayaking – if you want to explore Alaska by water, the Kenai Peninsula is your best bet!
 Seward, located on Resurrection Bay, offers easy access to Kenai Fjords.
 Paddling in Kenai Fjords is a once-in-a-lifetime experience.
 Experience the awe-inspiring power of a tidewater glacier from below, while keeping a sharp eye out for birds and marine mammals who call these food-rich waters their summer home.
-It’s a good idea to hire a guide if you are inexperienced, however.
+Just keep in mind that it’s a good idea to hire a guide if you are inexperienced.
 The fjords are exposed to the Gulf of Alaska, and swells can whip up quickly during summer storms.

-- Snorkeling – yes, you read that correctly – snorkeling!
+• Snorkeling – yes, you read that correctly – snorkeling!
 In Alaska!
-Ketchikan, a small town that sits at the southernmost entrance to Alaska’s Inside Passage, is known for its snorkeling tours, among other things.
-Gear up with professionals, who will guide you through Alaska’s waterways to sea urchins, sea stars, crabs, sea cucumbers, and humpback whales.
+Ketchikan, a small town at the southernmost entrance to Alaska’s Inside Passage, is known for its snorkeling tours, among other things.
+Gear up with professionals, who guide you through Alaska’s waterways to discover sea urchins, sea stars, crabs, sea cucumbers, and humpback whales.
+Embark on an unforgettable expedition filled with breathtaking wildlife encounters and mesmerizing marine wonders.
 All levels of experience are welcome.

-- Glacier hiking – Alaska has so many glaciers that nearly 5 percent of the state is covered in ice year-round!
+• Glacier hiking – Alaska has so many glaciers that nearly 5 percent of the state is covered in ice year-round!
 Glaciers are located throughout the Inside Passage, Southcentral Alaska’s coastal waters, and in the high mountains of Interior Alaska.
 One of the most popular activities for tourists is glacier hiking.
-Glacier hiking tours are designed for a variety of experience levels, and can include trekking across an icefield, exploring an ice cave, learning technical ice-climbing skills during a multi-day workshop, or camping overnight on a slow-moving glacier!
-Popular glaciers for those who are traveling solo include Exit Glacier, Matanuska Glacier, and Mendenhall Glacier.
+Glacier hiking tours are designed for multiple experience levels, and can include trekking across an icefield, exploring an ice cave, learning technical ice-climbing skills during a multi-day workshop, or camping overnight on a slow-moving glacier!
+Popular glaciers for those traveling solo include Exit Glacier, Matanuska Glacier, and Mendenhall Glacier.

-- Biking – Kinkaid Park in Anchorage is a perfect place to enjoy mountain biking.
-This 1,500-acre park offers 25 miles of singletrack and a variety of trails for the avid cyclist to explore.
+• Biking – Kinkaid Park in Anchorage is a perfect place to enjoy mountain biking.
+This 1,500-acre park offers 25 miles of singletrack and other trails for the avid cyclist to explore.
 The trails are welcoming for all levels of riders and do not involve any serious elevation gains.
+The gentle slopes and meandering paths make it easy for beginners to enjoy a leisurely ride through the picturesque landscapes.
 Just remember to keep an eye out for moose on your ride!

-- Fishing – whether you’re interested in fresh or saltwater fishing, Alaska’s fishing season peaks during the summer months.
+• Fishing – whether you’re interested in fresh or saltwater fishing, Alaska’s fishing season peaks during the summer months.
 Some of the best places in Alaska to visit in the summer for fishing are Seward, Homer, and Kenai, although other locations draw thousands of visiting anglers, too.
-July is the best summer month to travel to Alaska for salmon fishing, and the second half of the month is when the Coho Salmon season begins.
-You’ll also be able to catch Sockeye salmon during July, as well as Halibut and Longfish once the saltwater fishing season hits its peak.
+July is the best summer month to travel to Alaska for salmon fishing.
+You’ll also be able to catch Sockeye salmon in July, as well as Halibut and Longfish once the saltwater fishing season hits its peak.

 An Adventure To Remember

-From fishing to kayaking to glacier hiking and wildlife viewing, Alaska has something for everyone.
-Summer in Alaska is the perfect time to see all that the state has to offer and is a truly magical time for visitors.
-Start planning your Alaska summer travel now, and get ready for a once-in-a-lifetime adventure in the Land of the Midnight Sun.
+Alaska has something for everyone!
+From fishing to kayaking to glacier hiking and wildlife viewing, summer in Alaska is the perfect time to discover all that the state has to offer.
+During these long sunny days, visitors can truly immerse themselves in the untouched beauty of the Last Frontier.
+So start planning your Alaska summer travel now, and get ready for a once-in-a-lifetime adventure in the Land of the Midnight Sun.